DakPro/dakpro.github.io/project_feeds/low_power_speech_recognition/kuytai_notes.md

 We need the model to:
 1. To be fast enough to do real-time speech transcription
 2. To be robustly accurate

+So far we came across such models as whisper (c++ implementation), moonshine.
+Only smallest whiper model is feasable to be run on rPi (RTF: 0.77) and it's not as robust as desired.
+Moonshine is currently our baseline (RTF: 0.2).
+Other models are signifficantly slower.

+As main usage of a model is going to be on a streaming mode, we strongly believe that getting to run Kuytai model on rPi would be very nice (as it's innovation is best for streaming).
+We prefer higher accuracy over lower RTF (as long as it's still runnable on rPi with other not resource-demanding programss).

 *In case sections below are confusing, or you want to replicate them yourself, or you want to have more details, please take a look at my [weekly notes](https://dakpro.github.io)*